Dead Hand: Autonomous command and control system

 This is the least publicly understood component of the entire system, with no reliable information on its existence.
 Speculation exists that the system is fully equipped with a variety of communication systems and sensors that monitor the military situation.
 This system is believed to be able to track the intensity of communications on military frequencies, receive telemetric signals from the command posts, measure the level of radiation on the surface and in the vicinity, which combined with the detection of short-term seismic disturbance, is inferred as a multiple-warhead nuclear strike.
 The system may possibly even be able to track people still alive in command posts.
 The correlation system, after analyzing these factors, may take the final step on launching the missiles.

 Another hypothesis suggests that a dead man's switch is utilized.
 Upon receiving information about a missile launch, the supreme commander sets the system active, which, if not detecting a signal to stop the combat algorithm, automatically launches the commanding missile.

 In an informal interview with Wired, Valery Yarynich, one of the developers, revealed the following information about the algorithm "Perimeter" works on:

-It was designed to lie semi-dormant until switched on by a high official in a crisis.
-Then it would begin monitoring a network of seismic, radiation, and air pressure sensors for signs of nuclear explosions.
-Before launching any retaliatory strike, the system had to check off four if/then propositions: If it was turned on, then it would try to determine that a nuclear weapon had hit Soviet soil.
-If it seemed that one had, the system would check to see if any communication links to the war room of the Soviet General Staff remained.
-If they did, and if some amount of time—likely ranging from 15 minutes to an hour—passed without further indications of attack, the machine would assume officials were still living who could order the counterattack and shut down.
-But if the line to the General Staff went dead, then Perimeter would infer that apocalypse had arrived.
-It would immediately transfer launch authority to whoever was manning the system at that moment deep inside a protected bunker—bypassing layers and layers of normal command authority.

-It is claimed that the command post of the system is in a bunker under Kosvinsky Kamen mountain in the northern Urals.
+It has been claimed that the command post of the system is in a bunker under Kosvinsky Kamen mountain in the northern Urals.